testedtechs/MyPLP_portfolio/README.md

 ### 3. Run the Project

 - Place `index.html` and `contact.php` in the same directory.
-- Start a local server (e.g., XAMPP or WAMP).
+- Start a local server (e.g.MySQL, WAMP or XAMPP).
 - Open `index.html` in a browser.
 - Test the contact form by submitting a message.